-On Listener Selection panel, review the listed Oracle Listeners.
-5
+5 On Listener Selection panel, review the listed Oracle Listeners.

 Listener Name of the Listener.

-Home The $\C ACLE_HOME$ path to Oracle binaries and configuration files.
+The \$ORACLE_HOME path to Oracle binaries and configuration Home files.

 Owner The Oracle user, as the defined owner of executables and database files in /etc/passwd.

 EnvFile Specify the full path name of the file that is sourced by any operation.

 TnsAdmin The \$TNS_ADMIN path to directory in which the Listener configuration file resides (listener.ora).

 Password This password is set for the selected Listener.
 On the Oracle Database Selection screen, select the Oracle database instances and the associated listeners that you want to monitor and then click Configure.

 Instances Click to select the Oracle instances to monitor.

 Database SID The Oracle System ID (SID) is used to uniquely identify a particular database on a system.
 For this reason, one cannot have more than one database with the same SID on a computer system.

-ORACLE_HOME refers to a directory where the Oracle is Oracle Home installed The Database Owner refers to the owner of the Oracle Home Database Owner directory.
-PFILE Path PFILE is a text file that contains parameters and their values which are consumed by the Oracle system.
-Listeners Oracle Listener receives incoming client connection requests and manages the traffic of these requests to the database
+Oracle Home ORACLE HOME refers to a directory where the Oracle is installed which are consumed by the Oracle system.

+Database Owner The Database Owner refers to the owner of the Oracle Home and manages the traffic of these requests to the database server.